Medical Resident Paid Salary

-A great interview, coming off as a normal person, easy to work with, are things that make someone desirable too.
+A great interview, coming off as an average person, and being easy to work with, are things that make someone desirable too.
 If I’m hiring somebody in my law firm, it’s someone I think is easy to work with.
-If the culture shows an ability to adapt, I’m much more likely to offer them more than I would.
-Or if it’s someone that’s kind of super Hi-Q, maybe super-strong academically with writing skills.
+If the culture can adapt, I’m much more likely to offer them more than I would.
+Or if someone is kind of super Hi-Q, maybe super-strong academically with writing skills.
 But a little more socially awkward.
 Most places don’t want that.
-They want someone that will be easy to work with and a good fit culturally.
+They want someone who will be easy to work with and culturally fit.
 Those are some tips on how to negotiate a resident contract.

 How Much are Fellowship Physician Salaries?

 What is the average salary for a physician in a fellowship?